cwmok/Conditional_LapIRN/README.md

 ## Scalability/Out of memory error
 1. You may adjust the size of the model by manipulating the argument `--start_channel` in `Train_cLapIRN.py` and `Test_cLapIRN.py`

-2. You may adjust the number of conditional image registration module in `resblock_seq` function (at `Functions.py`).
+2. You may modify the number of conditional image registration module in `resblock_seq` function (at `Functions.py`).

 ## Publication